 - Topics in American Ethnic Literature

 - American Literature to 1865

-Learn more about the teaching - English and langue arts major in the UWEC course catalog.
+Learn more about the comprehensive teaching - English and language arts major in the UWEC course catalog.

 Thinking about a bachelor’s degree in English?
 Here are a few other programs you might be interested in exploring.